 In the event of a complete lack of internet service we still record the deposition and the session proceeds.

 What happens if there is no internet connection?

 The primary recording for audio and video is captured regardless of having an internet connection.

 What specific technical requirements should you be aware of to successfully run the service?

 Depending upon the location, StoryCloud will diligence the job site before the deposition and determine both the bandwidth and check to make sure that a firewall will not be in place during the proceedings.

-Can I choose to use only transcription services or only legal video services?
+Can I choose to use only deposition reporting services or only legal video services?

 Yes.
 Pricing is available on our website at storycloud.co for either service.

-Can I do remote depositions using only transcription services and audio?
+Can I do remote depositions using only deposition reporting services and audio?